YuvalShaul/Terraform/exercises/exe-75/README.md

 # Using the Terraform Console

 - Look at the **play-data.tf** file in this lab.
+It contains some basic definitions that the console is going to use.

+- cd into this directory
-- Run the console:
+- Run the console :
 **terraform console**

 Try the Following expressions: